e-mission/e-mission-docs/docs/future_work/scalability.md

       server properly and launches the cronjobs.
       - There are approximately 1 million solutions for this.
 Use them.
 One of the current users (in Australia) supposedly worked on a Docker configuration for e-mission.
-You can contact @asiripanich to see if you can start with that.
+You can contact https://github.com/asiripanich to see if you can start with that.
 1. Run various workloads against various deployment configurations and figure out how the server scales